BNLNPPS/ask-panda/README.md

 The server will write all log messages to the `ask_panda_server_log.txt` file in the current directory.

-A session ID is used to keep track of the conversation, i.e. to enable context memory.
+An optional session ID is used to keep track of the conversation, i.e. to enable context memory.
 The context memory is stored in an sqlite database.
+If the session ID is not provided, a new session will be created for each query.

 2. Run the Agent (example queries):
 ```
-python3 -m agents.document_query_agent --question=QUESTION --model=MODEL --session-id=SESSION_ID
+python3 -m agents.document_query_agent --question=QUESTION --model=MODEL [--session-id=SESSION_ID]

 Examples:
 python3 -m agents.document_query_agent  --question="What is PanDA?" --model=openai --session-id=111